-The following table summarizes the potential payments our NEOs would receive in the event of termination or a change in control of the Company.
-This table assumes the relevant triggering event occurred on April 30, 2021, and the value of the equity-based awards included below was therefore determined using the closing price of the Company's common stock of \$22.26, which was the closing price as reported on the NYSE on April 30, 2021.
-Accordingly, the amounts provided in this table for each of our NEOs are based on hypothetical circumstances, may materially differ from actual amounts payable upon the triggering event, and the actual amounts to be paid out can only be determined at the time of such triggering event.
+The following table summarizes the potential payments our NEOs would receive in the event of termination or a change in control of the Company, except for Mr. Gerke.
+This table assumes the relevant triggering event occurred on June 30, 2022, and the value of the equity-based awards included below was therefore determined using the closing price of the Company's common stock of \$35.32, which was the closing price as reported on the NYSE on June 30, 2022.
+Accordingly, the amounts provided in this table for each of our NEOs (except Mr. Gerke) are based on hypothetical circumstances, may materially differ from actual amounts payable upon the triggering event, and the actual amounts to be paid out can only be determined at the time of such triggering event.
+Mr. Gerke retired as General Counsel and Chief Administrative Officer prior to the end of fiscal year 2022, and the amounts shown for Mr. Gerke represent the actual value received in connection with his retirement.